 Talking to my psychologist through my computer or phone seems strange and impersonal.
 What feedback do you have about this?

-Research has indicated that therapeutic interactions where the client and psychologist are physically present in the same room or space have no significant advantage over other face-to-face interactions such as video-conferencing (ie via platforms such as Zoom, Skype, or FaceTime).
+Research has indicated that therapeutic interactions where the client and psychologist are physically present in the same room have no significant advantage over other face-to-face interactions such as video-conferencing via platforms such as Zoom, Skype, or FaceTime.
 So long as the practitioner and the client can directly observe one another’s face, the therapeutic benefits of Telehealth (online) services are much the same as with physical presence.

 Having said this, we do understand that it can be a strange experience the first few times you engage in online therapy.
 Here are some tips to help ease any discomfort you may experience before, during, or after your Telehealth experience.

-Find a comfortable, quiet space within your home.
+- Find a comfortable, quiet space within your home.
 Make sure this is private and away from distractions or other loud noises.
-Some recommendation from psychologists is to conduct the session in your car using your phone or other device.